H2CO3/Sparkling/doc/semantics.md

 called with, the unbound parameters will be implicitly initialized to `nil`.
 The expressions passed as arguments are evaluated from left to right.
 The operator yields the return value of the function.
 Function arguments are passed by value.
-Arrays follow pointer semantics: assigning a new array to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array does change its value as seen by both the calling context and the called function.
+Arrays and hashmaps follow pointer semantics: assigning a new array or hashmap to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array or a hashmap does change its value as seen by both the calling context and the called function.

 §3.9.6.
 The `.` ("member-of") operator.
 This operator requires a value on its LHS that has a class, and an identifier on its RHS.
-When on the left-hand-side of an assignment, the operator calls the setter method of the class of its LHS, passing the identifier (key) and the RHS (the new value) as arguments and yields the RHS, discarding the return value of the setter.
+When on the left-hand-side of an assignment, the operator calls the setter method of the property in its LHS, passing the RHS (the new value) and the identifier (property name) as arguments, and it yields the RHS, discarding the return value of the setter.
-Otherwise, it calls the getter method of the LHS and yields its return value.
+Otherwise, it calls the appropriate getter method on the LHS, passing in the property name and yielding the return value of the getter.
-If the method (setter or getter) to be called is not defined in the class of the LHS, or if the LHS has no class, this operator raises a runtime error.
+If the method (setter or getter) to be called is not defined in the class of the LHS for the proeprty name, or if the LHS has no class, and the LHS is not a hashmap, this operator raises a runtime error.
+Otherwise, if the LHS is a hashmap, then the member-of operator falls back to raw hashmap indexing (i. e. it yields or sets the value corresponding to the property name as a string key).

-A key which is recognized and/or used by an object or class is called a **property**.
+The definition of a getter and setter function for a property `P` shall be laid out in the following specific structure:

+    self = {
+        "P": {
+            "get": function(self, name) {
+                return <result of property>;
+            },
+            "set": function(self, newValue, name) {
+                // manipulate 'self' according to newValue
+                // return value is ignored
+            }
+        }
+    }

+where `self` is the object or the class of the object on which property accessing is performed, `"P"` is the name of the property, `"get"` and `"set"` are special keys recognized by the interpreter, `name` is an optional formal parameter to accessor functions that is assigned the name of the property in the form of a string value, and `newValue` is the RHS of an assignment to the property.

 §3.9.7.
 The `.()` ("method call") operator.
 This special combination of the "member-of" and function call operators, in the form